GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 * [Spatial Data Analysis](https://rspatial.org/raster/analysis/2-scale_distance.html) by Robert Hijmans.
 Very comprehensive and recommended.
 Many of the examples are based on his lecture and are adapted for our conditions.

-* [Geocomputation with R](https://geocompr.robinlovelace.net) by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow is the outstanding reference for everything related to spatiotemporal data analysis and processing with R.
+* [Geocomputation with R](https://geocompr.robinlovelace.net) by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow is the outstanding reference for everything related to spatio-temporal data analysis and processing with `R`.